 “Virtualizing lets us do things like snapshot or clone VMs easily, which should make managing our environment much simpler, but the storage layer trips us up when we try to scale.”

-- Snapshots are point-in-time read-only copies of data that are useful for data protection and replication.
+- VM Snapshots are point-in-time read-only copies of data that are useful for data protection and replication.

 - Clones, or writable snapshots, can be used to create multiple working copies of data that can be independently modified.
 This is extremely useful for creating test or development copies of production data and for deploying multiple copies of VMs in a virtual desktop infrastructure (VDI) environment.